 Working at an afterschool program made me realize how much more could be done if we had access to different types of data.
 High-quality, integrated data is essential for creating and ensuring educational opportunity.

-As an associate, Rachel supports DQC’s research, analysis, and advocacy efforts, working to ensure that state leaders and advocates have the information they need to make data systems transparent, readily available, and equitable for students, families, and educators.
+As Senior Associate, Policy and Advocacy, Rachel supports DQC’s research, analysis, and advocacy efforts, working to ensure that state leaders and advocates have the information they need to make data systems transparent, readily available, and equitable for students, families, and educators.

 Before joining DQC, Rachel worked as an Education Program Associate at a local nonprofit, serving students at a learning hub and afterschool program during the COVID-19 pandemic.
 There, she worked closely with students, parents, and teachers to support student learning and advance access to educational opportunities.
 Rachel has also worked as a research assistant on various projects focused on the social and educational development of children.